invisible-college/statebus/readme.md

 ```
 Isn't that much nicer?

-You transform callbacky functions into reactive functions with the `bus.reify()` command:
+To transform callbacky functions into reactive functions, use the `bus.reify()` command:
 ```javascript
 var readFile = bus.reify(fs.readFile)  // Overly simplified
 ```